JacobFV/ighai/notes/outline.md

 ## 4. Applications

+### 0. The toplogy of human thought

+Build a small massive toplogy map of thought pattern strings and explore Then begin mapping out the different minds that would be accessible to the creature possessing this toplogy explore the shogoths

 ### 1. Authentic expression

 Express human emotions with highly aligned latent dynamics to the audience's subjective experience